 - Additions – a requirement not to grant a sublease which is long enough to give the subtenant the right to a new lease under the Act.

-Lease Extension Procedures and Time Limits
+How to Calculate Lease Extension?
+Lease Extension Procedures and Time Limits:

 Once a valid section 42 Notice is served a strict timetable is triggered.
 Instructing specialist advisers will mean your interest is safeguarded.